CNAG-Biomedical-Informatics/convert-pheno/docs/redcap.md

 REDCap projects are by definition “**free format**”, that is, is up to the project creator to establish the identifiers for the variables, data dictionaries, etc.

 !!!
-Info
+Quote "REDCap project creation user’s guide"
-    As stated in the REDCap project creation user’s guide _“We always recommend reviewing your variable names with a statistician or whoever will be analyzing your data.
+    _“We always recommend reviewing your variable names with a statistician or whoever will be analyzing your data.
 This is especially important if this is the first time you are building a database.”_

 This freedom of choice makes very difficult (if not impossible) to come up with a solution that is able to handle the plethora of possibilities from REDCap projects.
 Still, we have been able to succesfully convert data from REDCap project exports to both Beacon v2 and Phenopackets v2.
 These projects were developed in the context of the [3TR Project](https://3tr-imi.eu).